 The underlying assumption is we should allocate our spending on housing up to some limit determined by someone else based on what they thought was appropriate.
 A better version of this advice?
 “What house works for your lifestyle and situation?”

-“Its Values will Always Increase If You Renovate Your Home”
+“Its Value Will Always Increase If You Renovate Your Home”

 Some examples of riskier remodels?